webdiscus/webpack-versioning-plugin/README.md

 Type: `String`<br>
 Default: `.assets-manifest.json`<br>
 **Note:** the file name should begin with `.` to prevent access via URL `https://example.com/assets/.assets-manifest.json`, e.g. from web crawler or indexer.
-?he file name should be different from `manifest.json` to prevent confusion when working with [Web app manifests](https://developer.mozilla.org/en-US/docs/Web/Manifest) or [WebExtension manifests](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).
+The file name should be different from `manifest.json` to prevent confusion when working with [Web app manifests](https://developer.mozilla.org/en-US/docs/Web/Manifest) or [WebExtension manifests](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).

 The file name to save generated assets manifest as JSON object.<br>
 Defaults, the file name will be saved in `publicPath`.
 An absolute path is possible.<br>